Hospitals & Services

 You choose which level you are applying for, however, your manager also needs to write about your practice so you do need to have a discussion with your manager about the level you wish to apply for.
 Prior to having a discussion with your manager read the competencies and indicators and think of some examples of how you do that in your everyday practice.

 It is helpful for both parties to have knowlegde of what you do in your practice at the level you are applying.

-If you have PDRP assessors, or a PDRP resource person in you area they can provide guidance for you or your nurse educator.
+If you have PDRP assessors, or a PDRP resource person in your area they can provide guidance for you or your nurse educator.

-The level of practice definitions should be weaved throughout your day to day practice, these can be found here http://edu.cdhb.health.nz/Hospitals-Services/Health-Professionals/pdrp/Pages/Forms-and-Templates.aspx
+The evidence you provide to meet the level of practice on PDRP should be articulated throughout your portfolio, these can be found here http://edu.cdhb.health.nz/Hospitals-Services/Health-Professionals/pdrp/Pages/Forms-and-Templates.aspx

 What is the financal rewards attached to the levels of PDRP?